PARENTS & FAMILIES – HELP OUR TEAM SUCCEED!

 Berkeley Athletic Fund

-The team is looking for two parents to serve as team representatives to the Berkeley Athletic Fund (BAF).
+The team is looking for parents to serve as team representatives to the Berkeley Athletic Fund (BAF).
 BAF is a non-profit volunteer organization provides financial assistance and other means of support to our athletic department and its student-athletes and coaches.
 BAF meets on the second Monday of each month in the BHS Library (2nd floor of D Building), and the third Monday in October and November due to holidays.
 For more information please visit this page.
 The team does its part to assist BAF in supporting athletics as a whole by participating in BAF events including the Golf Tournament and Spring Raffle.

 Both the Cross Country and Track & Field teams are looking for parent coordinators to help with team logistics.
 The Transportation Coordinator will work with Coach Brad to make sure that we have sufficient rides to bring athletes to and from competitions on Saturday and Thursdays.
 The Snacks Coordinator will work to ensure that we have a nutritious selection of healthy post competition snacks.
 Both coordination tasks can be done largely via email or online.